 Camille Vasquez celebrated her birthday in an unprecedented way and Johnny Depp was the protagonist

-She herself confirmed in an interview for Univision that the actor had invited her to spend the summer with him, so she would travel to Europe to see him play alongside Jeff Beck, but did he celebrate his birthday this way?
+She herself confirmed in an interview for Univision that the actor had invited her to spend the summer with him, so she would travel to Europe to see him play with him. jeff beck But how did you celebrate your birthday?

 Really little is known about the way in which the original San francisco California celebrated, but a few days ago the TMZ portal revealed that her boyfriend would organize a surprise party for her and then they would travel to the Czech Republic to meet Depp.